voxpupuli/puppet-puppetboard/README.md

     puppet module install puppetlabs-apache

-On RedHat type systems, EPEL may also be a requirement.
+On RedHat type systems, EPEL may also need to be configured; you can use the [stahnma/epel](https://forge.puppet.com/stahnma/epel) module if you don't already have it configured.

 This module also requires the ``git`` and ``virtualenv`` packages.
 These can be enabled in the module by: